lozaexequiel/provisioner/docs/Functions.md

-variables - This function sets the variables for the script. header - This function prints the header of the script. disable_swap - This function disables the swap. install_dependencies - This function installs the dependencies, packages to install with apt-get. ansible_provision - This function installs ansible. ansible_ssh_key - This function creates the ssh key for ansible and register it in the authorized_keys server file. ansible_config - This function creates the ansible configuration file.
+variables - This function sets the variables for the script. header - This function prints the header of the script. disable_swap - This function disables the swap. install_dependencies - This function installs the dependencies, packages to install with apt-get for ubuntu. ansible_provision - This function installs ansible. ansible_ssh_key - This function creates the ssh key for ansible and register it in the authorized_keys server file. ansible_config - This function creates the ansible configuration file.